First-passage properties of the jump process with a drift. The general case: The model and the main results

-Finally, we make two remarks.
-First, we note that alternative representations for survival probabilities of discrete-time random walks have recently been obtained using Riemann-Hilbert techniques \cite{RC-25}, providing a complementary approach to the Pollaczek-Spitzer formula.
+Finally, two remarks are in order.
+First, alternative representations for survival probabilities of discrete-time random walks have recently been obtained using Riemann-Hilbert techniques \cite{RC-25}, providing a complementary approach to the Pollaczek-Spitzer formula.
 Second, one of the two exactly solvable cases in \cite{BM-25} takes $q(M)$ to be a delta function; hence, the smoothness requirement is not fulfilled, but the detailed computation using \eqref{eq:LTQ=generalIvanov} can still be performed.
 The reason is that this requirement is mostly technical and can be lifted entirely for a significant portion of the derivations.
 In addition, the results can readily be extended to cases where only the first three moments of $M$ and $t$ are finite.
-Keeping this level of precision, however, comes at the cost of significantly more technical detail without offering much additional insight.
+However, tracking exactly which assumptions are needed for each result would require a substantial amount of bookkeeping without offering much additional insight.
 For this reason, we choose to sacrifice a small degree of generality in favor of clarity, and throughout the paper we always assume that both distributions $p(t)$ and $q(M)$ have smooth densities and that all their moments are finite.